diogok/make-it-render/README.md

 # Make it render

-This is a Zig library for cross-platform window and rendering, without dependencies.
+This is a Zig library for cross-platform window handling and basic rendering, without any dependencies.

-It is highly experimental and immature yet, with constant changes and bad performance.
+It is an experimental project with constant changes.

 ## What is this

-- Glue code and abstraction between X11, Windows and MacOS(soon) window handling
+- Glue code and abstraction between X11, Windows and MacOS(soon?) window and input handling
 - Support window management, input events and renderring
 - It only uses C when linking to win32 required libraries
-- Produces small binaries, but not super fast
+- Produces small binaries, relatively fast
 - Render text to pixels
+- No dependencies

 ## What this is not

 - It is not a GUI library or game engine
 - It does not use GPU (no opengl nor vulkan)
-- It does not support mobile (Android, iOS)
+- It does not support mobile (no Android nor iOS)

 ## Structure

-Each module is independent, and them there some "glue" modules to make it all work.
+Each module is independent, should be usable, and them there some "glue" modules to make it all work.

 - anywindow: Window handling abstraction
 	- macos